 Hammond, John Brown

 John Brown Hammond believed in direct and even violent action.
 He wrecked a speakeasy much in the style of Carry Nation.
 But he came to pursue non-violent actions.
 He worked through the WCTU, the Bone Dry League, and the World Purity Federation.
 While in a nursing home, he worked to organize “The Eighteenth Amendment Rescue Association.”

 Holtwick, Enoch A.

 Enoch A. Holtwick was the Prohibition Party candidate for Illinois State Treasurer in 1936.
 He was its candidate for U.S. Senator from Illinois in 1938, 1940, 1942, 1944, 1948 and 1950.
 And also its candidate for vice-president in 1952.
 And Holtwick was its candidate for president in 1956.

-Attorney Hale Johnson was “one of the most effective, prominent and influential” prohibitionists in the country, according to one historian.
+Attorney Hale Johnson was “one of the most effective, prominent and influential” prohibitionists in the country.
 In 1896 he was the Prohibition Party candidate for governor of Illinois.
 Later that year he was the Party’s candidate for vice-president.
 He campaigned in over 30 states.

 Joshua Levering joined the Prohibition Party in 1884.
 He was chair of the state Prohibition Conventions of 1887 and 1893.
 He was also a delegate to the national conventions of 1888 and 1892.
 Levering was the presidential candidate of the Party in 1896.
 As such, he won 132,007 votes.

 Munn, E. Harold.